MeeraSharma/EE-1/docs/index.md

 First, we train the models on 80% of the available data and then, perform model validation on the remaining 20% of the data.
 Various approaches are used to build a refined model, starting with classical approaches and building up to state-of-the-art nonlinear non-parametric methods.
 The approaches covered are:

-* Multivariate Linear Regression
+* [create an anchor] (multivariate-linear-regression)
 * Stepwise Linear Regression
 * Feature Extraction using Principal Component Analysis and Lasso Regression, followed by Regression
 * Classification and Regression Trees
 * Random Forests

+# Multivariate Linear Regression
-# Heating and Cooling Load Analysis of Residential Buildings using Multivariate Linear Regression
+Heating and Cooling Load Analysis of Residential Buildings using Multivariate Linear Regression